Holger Badstuber

-Holger Felix Badstuber (born 13 March 1989) is a German former professional footballer who played as a centre-back or left-back.
+Holger Felix Badstuber (born 13 March 1989) is a German former professional footballer who primarily played as a centre-back.

-Badstuber made his debut in the Bundesliga for Bayern Munich in the 2009–10 season, at the age of 19.
-He played nearly every game that year and helped the club win the league and cup double and reached the UEFA Champions League final the same year, before eventually earning a call up to the German national team for the World Cup in 2010 and later the Euro 2012.
+Badstuber made his debut in the Bundesliga for Bayern Munich in the 2009–10 season at the age of 19.
+He played nearly every game that year and helped the club win the league and cup double and reached the UEFA Champions League final the same year, before eventually earning a call up to the Germany national team for the World Cup in 2010 and later the Euro 2012.
 He won over 30 caps for Germany.
-Former Bayern Munich coach Louis van Gaal stated in 2010 that Badstuber was the best left footed defender in Germany.
+Former Bayern Munich coach Louis van Gaal stated in 2010 that Badstuber was the best left-footed defender in Germany.